Coast Guard, DHS.

 A. Regulatory Planning and Review

-This regulatory action determination is based on the size, location, and duration.
-Vessel traffic will be able to safely transit around this safety zone which will impact a small designated area of Apra Outer Harbor in Naval Base Guam for four days of the 32 day window and vessel traffic in this area is normally low.
-Moreover, the Coast Guard will issue Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone and the rule allows vessels to seek permission to enter the zone.
+This regulatory action determination is based on the size, location, duration, and time-of-year of the safety zone.
+Vessel traffic will be able to safely transit around this safety zone, which will impact a small designated area of the Apra Outer Harbor for 3 hours.
+The safety zone will impact a small section of the main channel for Navy traffic, however Navy traffic will be able to transit around the area safely.
+This is also the main traffic area for the Marianas Yacht Club in Sasa Bay.
+Moreover, the Coast Guard will issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone, and the rule allows vessels to seek permission to enter the zone.

 B. Impact on Small Entities